DanielMazurkiewicz/WebAI/README.md

   * "input" - array type parameter, a default pipe end
   * "activation" - reserved name for passing activation function to custom operation
   * "activationStr" is a reserved name for passing name of activation function
-  * "state" is a reserved word for layer/pipe state
+  * "state" is a reserved word for layer/pipe state, holds object with internal state parameters
   * "id" is a reserved word for layer/pipe id's and data id's (each has unique id assigned at object creation from JSON model) where pipe/layer ids are positive integers and data id's are negative integers
   * "size" is a reserved name for layer/pipe output dimmensions.
 If no "size" provided in model then defined default will be used ("size" property can be defined as paramObject, but can contain only properties that helps providing default values, other are forbidden).
 If no default, then it throws error (this is a guarantee that output dimmensions are known without running NN operations)

+All above properties are predefined and don't have to be defined with operation definition (unless defaults have to be provided for "input" or "size", then these properties can be defined again)

 Property names mentioned in "Core properties summary" can not be repurpoused (except property "connections") and are reserved too

 #### Operation variants

+Same operation might have different variants.
 Different operation variants might aim different purpouses.
 Predefined variants are: "default" and "standalone".
-First is used for default model compilation/running/training/veryfing, second allows access to operations programatically.
+First is used for default model compilation/running/training/veryfing, second allows access to operations programatically as regular functions.
 Binding to "default" variant can be obtained only via "WebAI.defaineOperation" method.
 Variants can be used for different purpouses, like: exporting to different programming languages or to different NN formats, running on non standard computation envirionment (CPLD, FPGA, DSP, remote computing resources) and so on ...
 Running, compilation, training and verifying function decides what variant of operation they'll use to operate and can use many of them at the same time.

 ```javascript
 // defines a new operation variant for given domain